Former governor Thompson endorses Michels in GOP race - NewsBreak

 Former governor Thompson endorses Michels in GOP race

 MADISON, Wis.
-(AP) — Former Wisconsin Gov. Tommy Thompson endorsed construction company co-owner Tim Michels for governor on Friday, after Thompson decided against a run earlier this year.
+(AP) — Former Wisconsin Gov. Tommy Thompson endorsed construction company co-owner Tim Michels for governor on Friday, a move that comes after Thompson decided against a run earlier this year.

-Michels also won the backing of former President Donald Trump last month.
-Polls show Michels is in a tight primary race with former Lt.
-Gov. Rebecca Kleefisch.

-Thompson, elected four times as Wisconsin governor, said in April when he opted against running for governor that he would consider endorsing in the primary because he wants a Republican to win.
-He said Friday he believes that Michels is the best candidate.

 Thompson, in a statement said he has known the Michels family for decades and he believes Michels has the experience to “solve tough problems.”
-The Michels family founded and operates Michels Corp., a Wisconsin-based construction company.
+The Michels family started and still runs Michels Corp., a Wisconsin-based construction company.

-″ Tim Michels knows how to lead large organizations and how-to get-tough jobs done, and that’s what Wisconsin needs,” Thompson said.

 Michels said in a statement that he was “happy the governor who reformed welfare and developed the first school choice program in America is now on our team.”